 Items for VSOs are royalty exempt as OSU's name is only used as a location identifier.

 - Student organizations are permitted to create unique logos to represent their group.
 All logos and designs need to follow the guidelines for their respective classification.

 - The organization's full name should appear in the design or on the product, including club or team.
 This helps differentiate the organization from similar programs or departments on campus.

-- Product designs must meet all guidelines and must be produced by an ICS vendor.
+- Product designs must be produced by a Campus Licensee.

 - Products may be sold for fundraising purposes, however, items may not be sold on campus.
 The OSU Beaver Store has the exclusive right to sell university branded products on campus.